Emergency health care

 The Faculty of Health Sciences of the University of Prešov is an institution whose main task is to educate students in accredited non-medical study programmes at the level of contemporary knowledge, scientific and research results.

-The profession of paramedic is specific in the demands placed on applicants for study, who, in addition to the necessary professional, theoretical knowledge, must also demonstrate sufficient physical fitness and psychological resilience.
+The profession of paramedic is specific in the demands placed on applicants for study, who, in addition to the necessary professional, theoretical knowledge, must also demonstrate sufficient physical fitness and mental resilience.
 The core knowledge topics of the study field of emergency health care are linked to the theory and practice of pre-hospital emergency health care.
 They synthesize knowledge from preclinical, clinical and social-behavioral disciplines to help students acquire the knowledge and skills to build a professional and personal profile as a paramedic.

 The scope of study includes theoretical knowledge, practical and technical skills.
 Clinical exercises are an integral part of the teaching, which students will complete in basic inpatient wards, selected intensive care units, emergency medical service operations centres, mobile ambulance and ambulance ambulance services, within the fire brigade and civil defence units.
 Practical training includes participation in various drills, tactical interoperability exercises and specialised courses.